aderyabin/devise_autosigninable/README.md

 If signed in user try to sign in with Devise Autosigninable he will be sign out firstly and than go to sign in.
 So if token is incorrect user will be signed out anyway.

-Devise Autosigninable compatibile with Rails 2 and Rails 3
+Devise Autosigninable compatibile Rails 3

 Installation